9 Sights in Hoorn, Netherlands (with Map and Images)

 Voormalige Westerpoort OnbekendUnknown author / CC BY-SA 4.0

-The Westerpoort was a city gate in the Dutch city of Hoorn (North-Holland).
-The name Westerpoort is a name which stands on three separate gates.
-The first Westerpoort was built in 1415 or 1416 and replaced in 1502, the gate was demolished in 1806.
-In 1807 the last gate was used, which remained in use until 1872.
-The pavement for the current spectacle burg Het Park indicates where the first Westerpoort was stood.
-In a low wall around a tree, a plaque is also placed with a reproduction of a drawing of the Westerpoort.
+The Westerpoort was a city gate in the Dutch city of Hoorn in the province of North Holland.
+The name Westerpoort is a name that refers to three separate gates.
+The first Westerpoort was built in 1415 or 1416 and replaced in 1502, this gate was demolished in 1806.
+In 1807 the last gate was put into use, it remained in use until 1872.
+In the pavement in front of the current theatre Het Park, it is indicated where the first Westerpoort stood.
+In a low wall, around a tree, a plaque has also been placed with a reproduction of a drawing of the Westerpoort.

 Wikipedia: Westerpoort (Hoorn) (NL)